 Has there been a storyline for your character which you’ve found challenging to film?

 I found the domestic abuse scenes quite challenging.
-We’re exploring the sexuality storyline further in series three because we didn’t want it to be the stereotypical story of the jock getting confused with his emotions and then becoming violent.
+We’re exploring the sexuality storyline further in Series 3 because we didn’t want it to be the stereotypical story of the jock getting confused with his emotions and then becoming violent.
 It was quite challenging to find a more nuanced way of finding that narrative which is that he was struggling to find any sort of identity, whether he was bi or gay.
 I think we found a really nice and natural pathway that he will, in the future, realise that he just falls in love with people.

 Your brother in the show is played by Samuel Bottomley, how was it building up the relationship with him?